 SACMEQ is an international non-profit organisation which undertakes education policy research.
 It is made up of 15 education ministries from Botswana, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, Tanzania, Zanzibar, Uganda, Zambia, and Zimbabwe.

 South Africa scored relatively low for both literacy and mathematics.
-South Africa came tenth for the reading ability of the pupils tested – behind Tanzania, Seychelles, Mauritius, Swaziland, Kenya, Zanzibar, Botswana, Zimbabwe and Namibia.
+It came tenth for the reading ability of the pupils tested – behind Tanzania, Seychelles, Mauritius, Swaziland, Kenya, Zanzibar, Botswana, Zimbabwe and Namibia.
 Five countries – Uganda, Mozambique, Lesotho, Malawi and Zambia – fared worse than South Africa.

 South Africa came eighth for mathematics behind Mauritius, Kenya, Tanzania, Seychelles, Swaziland, Botswana and Zimbabwe.
 Zanzibar, Mozambique, Uganda, Lesotho, Namibia, Malawi and Zambia scored lower in mathematics than South Africa.